blynnerup/getting_rusty/README.md

 ~~~

 Traits can inherit from other traits.
 A struct implementing a trait with inheritance must also implement the trait methods from the parent traits.
-Also traits can have default behaviors, so if design of traits are done carefully, you may not have to implement some of that trait at all.
+Also, traits can have default behaviors, so if design of traits are done carefully, you may not have to implement some of that trait at all.

 ~~~
 trait Run {